mlubinsky/mlubinsky.github.com/arm/README.md

 (Thumb®-2 technology) that implements a superset of 16- and 32-bit instructions to maximize code density and performance.

+The nRF52840 contains 1 MB of flash and 256 kB of RAM that can be used for code and data storage.

 Deploy tensorflow lite for micro (for embedded devs)
 <https://www.tensorflow.org/lite/microcontrollers>